 Towns in Cumberland Valley

 This West Shore community is the perfect place to unwind and enjoy views of the scenic Susquehanna River from one of many award-winning restaurants.
-Dukes Bar & Grille, Dockside Willies, and RockBass Grill serve up a variety of flavors
+Dukes Bar & Grille, Dockside Willies, and RockBass Grill serve up a variety of flavors and offer outside decks for dining al fresco in warmer weather.
+If you are looking for a river adventure, stop by Susquehanna Outfitters for canoe, kayak and paddleboard rentals.

 - Boiling Springs